 Social anxiety refers to a mental condition in which a person has irrational fears when placed in certain social situations.

-This condition implies that the individual will doubt their ability to ‘keep it together’ while in front of other people.
-It is, therefore, causing them to avoid social pursuits or even experiencing panic attacks when confronted with such situations.
+Social anxiety implies that the individual will doubt their ability to ‘keep it together’ while in front of other people.
+It is, therefore, causing them to avoid social pursuits or even experience panic attacks when confronted with such situations.

 When looking to establish the relevance and effectiveness of using Xanax for social anxiety, it is crucial to understand social anxiety as a mental condition.
 Then carry out a cost-benefit analysis that would explore the drug and its effects on the patient.